 If you're worried about how you're going to pay for health insurance, learn about the types of financial aid available.

 If You Break the Law

-If you don't buy insurance, in most cases, you'll pay a penalty when you file taxes in 2015.
-In 2014, the penalty is $95 for each adult and $47.50 for each child.
+If you don't buy insurance, in most cases, you'll pay a penalty when you file taxes.
+For the 2014 tax year, the penalty is $95 for each adult and $47.50 for each child.
 The fine won't be any more than $285 per family, or 1% of your income, whichever is more.
 Fines will cost you a lot more in 2015 and 2016.